wp-plugins/more-plugin-info/readme.txt

 1. Upload the `more-plugin-info` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings > More Plugin Info and click on the 'Update Plugin Data Now' button to pull data from WordPress.org

+== Screenshots ==

+1. An example plugin as seen on the plugin listing page; note the 'Average Rating' and 'Number of Ratings' values.
+Many additional values may be shown as well.
+2. The More Plugin Info settings page permits field toggle, as well as auto or manual sync down of plugin data from WordPress.org.

 == Changelog ==